 Department Newsletter | New Faculty

-Ying-hui Chou, Assistant Professor
+Eve Isham, Assistant Professor

-Alyssa Croft, Assistant Professor
+Arne Ekstrom, Assistant Professor

+I am thrilled to be joining the University of Arizona Psychology Department and the McKnight Brain Institute as an associate professor.
+As a former alum of UofA (master’s degree in neuroscience, 2001), I have a great appreciation for the innovative and “can-do” spirit that underlies much of the great research here.
+My research focuses on human spatial navigation, a historic strength of UofA psychology, and an important area of study because of how fundamental it is to our everyday lives.
+We employ techniques like high-resolution functional magnetic resonance imaging, encephalography (EEG), and patient work, all distinct strengths of UofA research.
+Our inter-disciplinary research — which has foundations in computer science (via virtual reality and neural networks), geographical science, cognitive science, linguistics, neurology, neurosurgery, and others — will benefit significantly from the collaborative and enterprising spirit of University of Arizona.
+I look forward to coming back to Tucson and introducing my family and lab to all the fun and excitement of the desert.
 I earned my B.A. in psychology at UA in 2008 (#wildcatforlife!) and my Ph.D. in social/personality psychology at the University of British Columbia this summer.
 My research focuses on prejudice and stereotypes – I aim to understand how group membership shapes the way we think, feel, behave, and interact with others.
 Lately I’ve been examining male/female under-representation in traditional gender roles and its consequences (e.g., young girls have less female-stereotypic career expectations when their dads do more housework/childcare).
 Outside of work, I enjoy hanging out with my dogs, playing board/video games, gardening, general socializing (especially when it involves good food and wine), and actively searching for the world’s best ice cream.

-Cynthia Erickson, Teaching Faculty
+Andrew Perkins, Teaching Faculty